dotansimha/graphql-code-generator/README.md

     - typescript
 ```

-Then, run the code-generator using `gql-gen`:
+Then, run the code-generator using `graphql-codegen` command:

     $ graphql-codegen